-How well your printer can reproduce colors affects how good your color document looks.
 Color accuracy matters when you're printing a photo, a logo, or any kind of content in color.
-While you may not always need printed colors to look exactly like their digital counterpart, they do need to be accurate enough that pinks don't look red and yellows don't look orange.
+While you may not always need a printed color to look exactly like its digital counterpart, colors do need to be accurate enough that the intended colors don't look completely different.
 Otherwise, your graphs may be confusing if some of the colors look the same, and your photos may look bad if the colors are too saturated, flat, or completely the wrong tone.

 |0 to 1||The difference isn't perceptible to the majority|

 |1 to 3||A second glance is needed to see the difference|

 |3 to 6||There's a slight difference|

 The color dE (or ΔE) is a metric that shows the difference between two colors.
 To calculate this, we measure the difference between 24 different colors and the printed version of each corresponding one.

 First, we open the ColorChecker chart in Adobe Acrobat Reader and verify that all settings are standard before printing the document.
 Then, we use our calibrated NIX QC Color Control Sensor to scan each color on the printed document.
 The color sensor gives us a CIELAB value, which we record in a spreadsheet.
 Using the CIELAB2000 algorithm, we then calculate the deviation, or dE, for each color.
 We repeat this step for all 24 colors, input them into an Excel sheet, and create a bar graph that shows the color deviations of each color.
 Finally, we average all 24 results to give us an average color dE, and we base our overall Color Accuracy score on this value.